On Statistical Discrimination as a Failure of Social Learning: A Multi-Armed Bandit Approach: The Hybrid Mechanism

-Theorem \ref{thm:ucbimp} states that the order of the regret under the hybrid decision rule is the same as the original UCB, and the subsidy amount is reduced to $\tilO(1)$ (with respect to $N$).
+Theorem \ref{thm:ucbimp} states that (i) the order of the regret under the hybrid decision rule is the same as the original UCB, and (ii) the subsidy amount is reduced to $\tilO(1)$ (with respect to $N$).
 This is a substantial improvement from the UCB mechanism, which requires the $\tilO(\sqrt{N})$ subsidy.

 The threshold for switching from the UCB mechanism to laissez-faire is crucial for guaranteeing the performance of the hybrid mechanism.
-Our threshold, $a \sigma_x ||\hbtheta(n)||$, is determined such that the hybrid decision rule $\ih$ satisfies \emph{proportionality}, a new concept that this paper establishes.
-We evaluate the performance of the hybrid decision rule by comparing it with the UCB decision rule.
-However, neither decision rule dominates the other because different decision rules generate different histories and data.
-To overcome this difficulty, we prove that the amount of exploration exerted by the hybrid decision rule is proportional to the UCB decision rule: there exists a constant $c>0$ such that when the UCB rule $\iu$ hires worker $i$ with a probability of $p_i$, then the hybrid rule $\ih$ hires worker $i$ with a probability of at least $c p_i$ given the same history.
-The proportionality guarantees that the hybrid rule resolves underestimation and secures the expected regret of $\tilO(\sqrt{N})$.
+Our threshold, $\ahyb ||\hbtheta(n)||$, is determined such that the hybrid decision rule $\ih$ satisfies \emph{proportionality}, a new concept that this paper establishes.
+We prove that the amount of exploration exerted by the hybrid decision rule is proportional to the UCB decision rule.
+This property guarantees that the hybrid rule resolves underestimation and secures the expected regret of $\tilO(\sqrt{N})$.
 The formal statement of the proportionality appears in Lemma~\ref{lem:parity} in Appendix~\ref{subsec:ucbimp}.

-\begin{remark}[Dependence on Parameter $a$] There is a tradeoff between regret and subsidy.
-The constant on the top of regret is $\exp(a^2/4)$, which is increasing in $a$.
-By contrast, the constant on the top of subsidy is $\exp(3 a^2/4)/{a^2}$, which goes to infinity as $a \to 0$.
-To balance this tradeoff, the government should select an appropriate value for $a$.
-Our simulations adopt $a = 1$ (see Section \ref{sec: simulation}).